Improved AI-generated Solar Farside Magnetograms by STEREO and SDO Data Sets and Their Release: Deep Learning Model

 Our networks use Least Squares Generative Adversarial Network (LSGAN) losses \citep{mao2017}.
 The LSGAN losses update the generator ($Loss^{G}_{LSGAN}$) and the discriminator ($Loss^{D}_{LSGAN}$), and are obtained by

 where $D(x,y)$ and $D(x,G(x))$ are probabilities in the range of 0 (generated) to 1 (real) at the end of discriminator from real pair and generated pair, respectively.
 While the generator tries to minimize the $Loss^{G}_{LSGAN}$, and discriminator tries to minimize $Loss^{D}_{LSGAN}$.
 The competition between the generator and the discriminator contributes to generate realistic data.
-The performance of the adversarial objectives have been well demonstrated in image-to-image translation tasks for solar data\citep{park2019, shin2020, lim2021, son2021}.
-The Pix2PixHD model of \citetalias{Jeong2020} uses both FM and LSGAN losses.
+Performance of the adversarial objectives have been well demonstrated in image-to-image translation tasks for solar data\citep{park2019, shin2020, lim2021, son2021}.

 In order for stable training of the generator, we use an additional objective function called Correlation Coefficient (CC) loss ($Loss_{CC}$).
 It is known that the CC-based loss function has resulted in better performance than error-based loss functions: mean squared error, mean absolute error, etc \citep{vallejos2020, atmaja2021}.
 We use Lin's concordance CC, which takes bios into Pearson's CC \citep{lawrence1989}.
 The concordance CC is commonly used to assess the reproducibility evaluating the degree to which pairs of data fall on the $45^{\circ}$ line through the origin.
 The range of concordance CC is from -1 (perfect disagreement) to 1 (perfect agreement).
 The inspector compute the CC loss with multi-scale target and generated data.
 The function of $Loss_{CC}$, which maximizes the agreement between target and generated data, is defined as